Huotes/CommitMaker/README.md

 Why does a burger have less energy than a steak?
 A burger is in its ground state.

 Chuck Norris' credit cards have no limit.
 Last weekend, he maxed them out.

+Chuck Norris puts his pants on one leg at a time, just like the rest of us.
+The only difference is, then he kills people.